IhorKytsak/todo-full-stack/README.md

 ## Project commands

-`yarn start` - to launch your frontend
+`yarn start` - to launch your project

 ## Pre requirements